A Free Advocacy Tool

-The Medical Gaslighting Decoder
+The Medical Gaslighting Decoder for Black Women

 Twelve phrases doctors use, what they actually mean, and exactly what to say back.